 Pet waste belongs in the trash, not on the ground.
-In your yard, in our parks, in the dog park – where ever your are, pick up the poop and put it in the trash!
+In your yard, in our parks, in the dog park – wherever your are, pick up the poop and put it in the trash.

 Pool water can cause fish kills in our streams when discharged improperly.
 Follow the guidelines for the stream-safe way to release your pool water.

 Plant and/or mulch your property and don’t allow sediment or trash to runoff during the next rainstorm!
 Sediment is a pollutant in our streams as well as in the Chesapeake Bay.

 Minimize or eliminate the use of fertilizers and pesticides.
 Only apply these products if rain is not in the forecast.

 Take your car to a commercial car wash.
 The dirt, grime, break dust and soap is treated at a commercial car wash but is not treated at your home.

 Discuss with your contractor where and how they will cleanup.
 Paint, grout, mortar, wash water or any other material should not be washed into the street.
 Keep this in mind for DIY projects as well.

 Reduce runoff by creating opportunities for water to soak into the ground or be collected.

 Rain barrels and cisterns collect rainwater allowing for its reuse later for watering landscape.
 With less water running off of your property, there are fewer opportunities for pollutants to be washed into our stormwater network and eventually into our streams!